Delano grape strike: Geography

-Impact of the strike
+Impact

-Two-color brochure highlighting the solidarity between Black and Latino communities during the Delano Grape Strike.
+A two-color brochure highlighting the solidarity between Black and Latino communities during the Delano Grape Strike.

 The Delano strike and the events that transpired throughout 1960 to 1975 resulted in a victory for the UFW and farm workers.
 By 1968, the UFW had signed contracts with 10 different table grape growers, which included Schenley Industries and DiGiorgio Corporation, but strikes and boycotts did not cease until 1970, when 26 table grape growers signed contracts with the UFW.
 Contracts between the UFW and grape growers were the first of their kind in agricultural history, and alongside the immediate effects of these initial contracts such as the increase in wages and improved working conditions, some contracts included provisions regarding unemployment insurance, paid vacation days, and the creation of a special benefits fund.

 After the end of the grape strike in 1970, a strike against lettuce growers began.
 This led to conflict with the Teamsters union, in the Salinas Valley.

 In June 1975, California passed a law allowing for secret ballot union representation elections for farm workers.
 By mid-September, the UFW won the right to represent 4,500 workers at 24 farms, while the Teamsters won the right to represent 4,000 workers at 14 farms.
 The UFW won the majority of the elections in which it participated.

 The Teamsters signed an agreement with the UFW in 1977, promising to end its efforts to represent farm workers.
 The boycott of grapes, lettuce, and Gallo Winery products officially ended in 1978.